 Manchester Airport Fast Track is available at Terminal 1, allowing you to use a time-saving express lane at security and at passport control.
 Fast Track is a paid service, with prices starting at £5.00 per person, one way.

 Security FastTrack gives you access to a dedicated lane straight to the security checkpoint, enabling you to reach the Departures area quicker.
-The service is available from 02:30 until 23:00, and can be pre-booked on Manchester Airport’s official website.
+The service is available from 02:30 until 23:00.
 Prices start from £6.00 per person, in each direction.

 It’s important to note that Passport Control FastTrack is not available to passengers who are arriving into Manchester from Ireland, the United Kingdom, Isle of Man or Channel Islands.